Spatiotemporal Calibration of 3D Millimetre-Wavelength Radar-Camera Pairs: Introduction

 Herein, we extend the method in \cite{wise_continuous-time_2021} to jointly estimate the extrinsic calibration parameters and temporal offset of a 3D mm-wavelength radar-camera pair in a fully targetless manner.
 Importantly, our approach does not require the sensors to share overlapping fields of view.
-To the best of the authors' knowledge, no targetless spatiotemporal radar calibration algorithms have been published in the literature.
-The key to our approach is to use the radar measurements to estimate the instantaneous radar ego-velocity, that is, the velocity of the radar unit relative to an external reference frame, expressed in the radar reference frame \cite{Stahoviak_Velocity_2019}.
-By relying on velocity information, we remove the need for specialized calibration targets while also avoiding the difficult problem of radar data association.
-We make the following contributions: \begin{itemize} \item we extend the algorithm in \cite{wise_continuous-time_2021} to enable full spatiotemporal calibration of monocular camera-3D radar pairs in arbitrary configurations; \item we prove the identifiability of the calibration problem, and determine the motions that are required for reliable calibration; \item we analyze the accuracy of spatiotemporal calibration with varying amounts of sensor noise, through a simulation study; \item we carry out three different real-world experiments, which demonstrate that our algorithm is able to match the accuracy of an existing, target-based method and that we are able to perform calibration reliably in different environments, including for sensors on board an AV. \end{itemize}
+Instead, we use radar measurements to estimate the instantaneous radar ego-velocity --- that is, the velocity of the radar unit relative to an external reference frame expressed in the radar reference frame \cite{Stahoviak_Velocity_2019}.
+By relying on velocity information, we remove the need for specialized calibration targets while also avoiding the difficult problems of radar and cross-modal data association.
+We make the following contributions: \begin{itemize} \item we extend the work in \cite{wise_continuous-time_2021} to enable full spatiotemporal calibration of monocular camera-3D radar pairs in arbitrary configurations; \item we prove that the calibration problem is identifiable and determine the motions that are required for reliable calibration; \item we analyze the accuracy of spatiotemporal calibration with varying amounts of sensor noise through an extensive series of simulation studies; and \item we carry out three different real-world experiments, which demonstrate that our algorithm is able to match the accuracy of an existing, target-based method and that we are able to perform calibration in different environments, including for sensors on board an AV. \end{itemize}

 In \Cref{sec:related}, we survey existing extrinsic and spatiotemporal calibration algorithms for mm-wavelength radar sensors. \Cref{sec:methodology} formulates spatiotemporal calibration as a batch, continuous-time estimation problem.
 We examine the identifiability of the calibration problem in \Cref{sec:ident}.
-In \Cref{sec:sim-experiments}, we describe a series of simulated experiments designed to evaluate the robustness of our algorithm to varying amounts of radar and camera measurement noise.
+In \Cref{sec:sim-experiments}, we describe two simulation experiments designed to evaluate the robustness of our algorithm.
 In \Cref{sec:real-experiments}, we demonstrate the accuracy and flexibility of our algorithm by reporting on three real-world experiments in different environments.
-Finally, we summarize our contributions and propose several directions for future work in \Cref{sec:conclusion}.
+Finally, we summarize our work in \Cref{sec:conclusion}.